paapu88/Plate/README.md

-from an image by haar cascade get plate, then from plate get regions (by MSER) , from regions get letters/digits by SVM/logistic regression
+from an image by haar cascade get plate, then from plate get regions (by MSER) , from regions get letters/digits by SVM/logistic regression or by neural network

 # Usage:
      python3 image2characters.py "filename"